 Patagonia helps gather the top leaders in the apparel industry, nongovernmental organizations, academia and the US Environmental Protection Agency for an inaugural meeting to determine the feasibility of working together to create an index of social and environmental performance.
-As of 2015, there will be more than 100 members of the Sustainable Apparel Coalition, which represents a third of all clothing and footwear sold on the planet.
+This eventually becomes the Sustainable Apparel Coalition, and as of 2015, there will be more than 100 members of this organization, which represents a third of all clothing and footwear sold on the planet.
 The coalition’s aim: “An apparel industry that produces no unnecessary environmental harm and has a positive impact on the people and communities associated with its activities.”

 We begin auditing raw-materials suppliers in December.
 We implement a new, cutting-edge human-trafficking detection tool.
 We hold our first internal training on human trafficking in the supply chain to all our product supply-chain staff.

-We launch our California Transparency in Supply Chains disclosure late in 2011.
+We launch our California Transparency in Supply Chains disclosure late in the year.

 We launch our formalized Responsible Purchasing Practices per the Fair Labor Association requirements of our Sourcing team.

 Our audits of raw-materials suppliers reveal that labor brokers charge foreign migrant workers from Asian countries up to $7,000 to get a job in Taiwanese fabric mills that supply Patagonia.
 We deem this an unacceptable practice that can lead workers into debt bondage and forced labor.
 We make a commitment to work with our suppliers to eliminate this practice in our supply chain.
 We set out to hire experienced staff to oversee this work.

 In an effort to understand the social and environmental impacts of our supply chain, we launch a revised and even more transparent Footprint Chronicles website.